georgekhananaev/py-image-compressor/README.md

 ## License

-WebHookX is licensed under the MIT License.
+py-image-compressor is licensed under the MIT License.
 See the `LICENSE` file for details.

 ---